Longwater1234/checkers-backend/README.md

 ```

-- This is when a piece is on ODD row of cells.
+- When a piece is on ODD row of cells.
 ```
 5         4
  \       /